 Spring in the gardens at The Vyne

-In the orchard, look out for soft pale blooms such as apple blossom, Yarrow and Viburnum.
+Look out for soft pale blooms such as apple blossom, Yarrow and Viburnum.
 By the lower lake, Greylag geese shepherd their goslings between the water and the bank.
 At the water’s edge distinctive golden ‘flaps’ form the ornamental blooms of the yellow Iris.

-In the sunken garden, soft shades of Wisteria and forget-me-nots contrast with the obsidian petals of Queen of the Night tulips.
+Soft shades of Wisteria and forget-me-nots contrast with the obsidian petals of Queen of the Night tulips.
 Up the steps from the sunken garden, the pink and white blooms of a Magnolia grandiflora salute the sky.

 A flurry of Lilacs greet visitors by the main entrance to the walled garden.
 Cascading tendrils of golden flowers from a Laburnum flourish at the top of the Lime Avenue.
 Under the Hundred Guinea Oak, look out for the red leaves and delicate yellowish flowers of an Epimedium.